Blog

 Where Psychology Meets Spirituality: The Bridge Between Worlds

 I love learning and teaching about the intersection of psychology and spirituality.
 As a psychotherapist and a client, I have learned how healing happens on so many levels.
-If you are a therapist, healer, etc., have you ever sat with a client—or maybe with yourself—and realized the healing wasn’t just emotional, but energetic?
+If you are a therapist, healer, etc., have you ever sat with a client, or maybe with yourself, and realized the healing wasn’t just emotional but energetic?
 That what needed tending to wasn’t just the story, but the soul underneath it?
-That’s the space I love exploring and why I work somatically, because the body is an easy entrance to that realm.
+That’s the space I love exploring, and that’s why I work somatically, because the body is an easy entrance to that realm.

 That’s the bridge between psychology and spirituality.